tinkertanker/mkrevealslides/README.md

 ## Usage

+For full help, call `mkrevealslides --help`

-Place all your markdown files in the `input/` directory.
+Place all your markdown files in some directory.
 The slides should be named as such
 `<slide number>_<whatever you want>`.md